-The physical growth of Orlando, especially to the east and south, is apparent in these images.
-This growth includes Epcot, southeast of Disney World, missing in 1973 and partly completed in 1986.
-Disney, like other builders in the area, has to plan its construction carefully because this land is karstic.
+The physical growth of Orlando, Florida, especially to the east and south, is apparent in these images.
+Builders in the area have to plan construction carefully because this land is karstic.
 Karst terrain is characterized by springs, caves, sinkholes, and a unique hydrogeology that results in aquifers that are highly productive but extremely vulnerable to contamination.

 The term karstic comes from Karst, a region in the Balkans whose underlying rock is limestone, which slowly dissolves in the groundwater giving it a distinctive terrain and water cycle.
 Karstic lands comprise 5 to 10 percent of the Earth's land surface, where oceans have retreated as they did in Florida.
 Millions of years ago, Florida was under water; calcium crystals and seashells sank to this ocean floor and gradually compacted into hard limestone.
 As the ocean dropped, Florida became covered by plants and soil, and subject to rainwater.